i-Blaise/Jobotron/README.md

 # Jobotron 🚀

-Jobotron is an intelligent job-posting bot that automates the process of finding, summarizing, and sharing job opportunities on Twitter.
-It leverages the power of Gemini AI to generate concise tweets with job descriptions and links, helping job seekers stay informed and motivated.
+Jobotron, a playful nod to Megatron from Transformers, is an intelligent job-posting bot that automates finding, summarizing, and sharing job opportunities on Twitter.
+Powered by Gemini AI, it creates concise tweets with job descriptions and links, keeping job seekers informed and motivated.

 ---